 Appointment of a Chief Information Security Officer (CISO)

-Engage an Incident Response Team (Even if you don’t need one yet)
+Engage an Incident Response Team (Even if you don’t need one yet).
+Having Ransomware Removal experts at your disposal can turn a catastrophic breach into a minor security incident.

 Unsure about Managing your Cybersecurity Risk?
 Touchstone Security can Help